INSAgenda/actix-error/README.md

 It uses a lightweight syntax to define errors and their codes.

 ## Support
-This crate uses the 'PO' translation method.
+This crate uses the 'PO' translation method, you can also defined the error messages in a json file.
-This means that the error messages are defined in a PO file for each language.
+This means if you are using the po method the error messages are defined in a PO file for each language.

-Because this crate is used in the INSAgenda project, the JSON format is defined with the following fields:
+Because this crate is used in the INSAgenda project, the JSON format of the response is defined with the following fields:
 ```json
 {
   "kind": "invalid_request",